5 Homeowner Strategies For A Warm Home This Winter

 Trying to keep your home cozy this winter?
-Here are some tips to get you started right away from us at Thomson AC, offering residential HVAC services in Long Beach, CA. From easy steps like maximizing sunlight to sealing ductwork, we’ve put together a list of five great strategies to help you get more warmth into your home.
+Here are some tips to get you started right away from us at Thomson Air Conditioning, offering residential HVAC services in Long Beach, CA. From easy steps like maximizing sunlight to sealing ductwork, we’ve put together a list of five great strategies to help you get more warmth into your home:

 Older homes, especially in our area, were built for the warmer days of the year.
 Builders skimped on insulation, especially around basements and attics.
 We’ve heard stories of homeowners discovering newspaper and sawdust used as insulation in homes from the 1920s to 1960s before fiberglass insulation became more common.
 Consider adding insulation if you plan to stay in your home long-term, it will help store the heat this winter and keep paying off in the summer by keeping outside heat from getting inside when you run your AC.